GeoinquietosMadrid/webmapping/secciones/carto.md

 How does CARTO work? (at a very high level)

 * Data is stored on a cloud database
-* Browser send a request to instantiate a map to the server
+* Browser sends a request to the server to instantiate a map
 * Server parses the request, fetch the data and renders the tiles
 * Tiles are served
 * Browser arranges tiles and displays them as part of the HTML document